purescript-spec/purescript-spec/docs/writing-specs.md

 ```

 Pending specs can also contain a spec body.
 These are used to give a hint what
-the spec should assert in the future, but the body is never evaluated.
+the spec should assert in the future, without actually doing the assert.
 Use
 `pending'` (note the `'` at the end) to create such a pending spec.

 ```purescript